(A) MCP member services program.

 (aa) Information on how members can access the MCP's provider directory.

-(5) If a member's MCP membership is automatically renewed as specified in paragraph (C)(3) (h) of rule 5101:3-26-02 of the Administrative Code, the MCP must issue an identification card as specified in paragraph (B)(3) of this rule prior to the new effective date of coverage.
+(5) If a member's MCP membership is automatically renewed as specified in rule 5160-26-02 of the Administrative Code, the MCP must issue an identification card as specified in paragraph (B)(3) of this rule prior to the new effective date of coverage.
 Additionally, in the event the member handbook has been revised since the initial MCP membership date of the member's assistance group, the MCP must issue a new member handbook to the member.

-(6) At least annually, MCPs must determine the predominant health care needs of their medicaid members and provide health education materials as indicated by these assessments.
-MCPs must provide ODJFS a summary of the results of the health care needs assessment and a list of the materials distributed to members as a result of the assessment.
+(6) At least annually, the MCP must determine the predominant health care needs of its medicaid members and provide health education materials as indicated by these assessments.
+The MCP must provide ODM a summary of the results of the health care needs assessment and a list of the materials distributed to members as a result of the assessment.

 (7) No information or text that identifies the addressee as a medicaid recipient may appear on the outside of any MCP or MCP subcontractor mailing.